unitystation/unitystation-wiki/docs/Guides/Engineering guides/Guide to the Singularity and Tesla.md

 In the console, the particle accelerator can be turned on or off, and its power level can be changed.
 Higher power levels will result in greater growth of the singularity and tesla, possibly to a dangerous extent.
 Each power level will take an increasing amount of power being fed into the PA to be sustained or activated.

-The particles emitted by the PA are able to pass through shields, and upon repetedly hitting the singularity and tesla generators will cause them to form a singularity or tesla ball.
+The particles emitted by the PA are able to pass through shields (but not the shield emitters!), and upon repetedly hitting the singularity and tesla generators will cause them to form a singularity or tesla ball.
 They will also "feed" both the singularity and tesla once they are generated.

 ### The shield generators (and emitters)